quantitative-biology/course-overview/README.md

 Andy starting from lecture from previous course, then adapting.
 Full course is at https://github.com/pbs-assess/git-course

+Andy creating a new repository under our quantitative-biology organisation: module-1-git

-Andy will send Kim the .pdf's of the lectures.
+Andy sent Kim the .pdf's of the lectures.

 Random resources to maybe look at: